Realm-Bot/docs/setup.md

 ---

 # Realm Bot Setup
-description: This will explain in detail how to setup realm bot in your guild
+ This will explain in detail how to setup realm bot in your guild

 ## STEP ONE
  First you have to authorise the minecraft account that owns the realm to realm bot